Kaimganj: Description

 This town is the birthplace of Dr. Zakir Hussain, the third President of India from 13 May 1967 until his death on 3 May 1969, and the founder of Jamia Millia Islamia.
-It is also the birthplace of the Pakistan Army's General Rahimuddin Khan, who was also Balochistan's longest-serving governor, Gulam Rabbani Khan Taban, a well-known poet and Syed Abdul Salam Shah, an Indian politician belonging to the Indian National Congress (INC).
-A well-known freedom fighter Syed Kabir Shah also Known as Khair Shah, who was a legendary hero of Kaimganj who was famous for his justice for poors, Khair Shah was a friend of Lohiya Who helped him in establishing a political party National socialistic party also known as Lal Topi he also helped former Chief Minister of Uttar Pradesh Mulayam Singh Yadav in making his political career.
-This place is well known for hospitality of Afridi Pathans.Some of specific locality (Mohalla) belong to Afridi Pathans are Kalakhel, Subhanpur, Pitoura, Ayyapur, Ataipur, etc. Many Other pathan's tribe such as Yusufzai, Toe, sheikh etc also live in kaimganj.
+It is also the birthplace of the Pakistan Army's General Rahimuddin Khan, who was also Balochistan's longest-serving governor, Gulam Rabbani Khan Taban, a well-known poet, and Syed Abdul Salam Shah, an Indian politician belonging to the Indian National Congress (INC).
+A well-known freedom fighter Syed Kabir Shah also Known as Khair Shah, was a legendary hero of Kaimganj who was famous for his justice for poor, Khair Shah was a friend of Lohiya Who helped him establish a political party National Socialistic Party also known as Lal Topi he also helped former Chief Minister of Uttar Pradesh Mulayam Singh Yadav in making his political career.
+This place is well known for the hospitality of Afridi Pathans.Some of specific locality (Mohalla) belong to Afridi Pathans are Kalakhel, Subhanpur, Pitoura, Ayyapur, Ataipur, etc. Many Other Pathan's tribe such as Yusufzai, Toe, sheikh etc also live in kaimganj.

 Climate

-The climate of the district is characterised by a hot dry summer and a pleasant cold season.
+The climate of the district is characterized by a hot dry summer and a pleasant cold season.

 Geography

-Kaimganj is located at 27.57°N 79.35°E. It has an average elevation of 144 metres (472 feet).
+Kaimganj is located at 27.57°N 79.35°E. It has an average elevation of 144 meters (472 feet).